antoinestevens/copernicus/README.md

 using the associated gain and offset of each product.
 The function can further subset data on a given extent, resample to a given resolution and project to a given coordinate system.
 One can also choose which layers of the h5 files can be extracted.
 Quality Flags can be extracted with `convert_qf_copernicus`.

+## Compare raster time series

+`compare_raster_time` and `compare_raster_space` allow to compare two rasterBrick or rasterStack time series in terms of their spatial and temporal consistency, following the methods explained in Meroni et al. (2012).

 ## Package options